The history and mass content of cluster galaxies in the EAGLE simulation: Conclusions

 The scatter in the satellite SHSMR depends most strongly on when a galaxy first became a satellite, increasing continuously while galaxies are satellites independently of stellar mass (\Cref{f:scatter_evolved}).
 The stellar mass dependence of intrinsic scatter in the present-day SHSMR is therefore due to the mixing of galaxies which have been satellites for different time spans.

-Finally, we quantify the degree to which mass loss can be estimated by comparing with the central SHSMR as done in weak lensing analyses.
+Finally, we quantify the degree to which mass loss can be estimated observationally by comparing the satellite and central SHSMRs as done in weak lensing analyses.
 While this comparison provides a biased estimate, the bias is well behaved, with a steep dependence on cluster-centric radius but independent of stellar mass (\Cref{f:massloss}), suggesting it provides a good observational mass loss proxy.